+CAMPING CONTINUED

+Water Purification

-CAMPING CONTINUED Water Purification Water purification of some form is required.
+Water purification of some form is required.
 The popular tabs that our guides use, Aquatabs, are available at the Equipment Shop on the morning of the course.
 Pills that take an hour or less to purify are recommended.
 Steripens are an acceptable alternative to purification tablets.
 It is strongly encouraged to use the brand Aquatabs, as they work the fastest and have the least amount of flavor once administered.

+Buv

+Buy

+Buv

+Buy

+Buy

+Buv

 NOTE: Pumps can be damaged by silt in the glacial water and can easily freeze at night and crack.
-However, many of our guides are finding success using some of the integrated pump/bladders like the BeFree and Quickdraw Examples: Aquatabs, Steripen, Katadyn BeFree, Platypus Quickdraw ☐ Buy ☐ Own Food You are responsible for your own food for the duration of the course.
-Please consult our meal planning page.
-You should arrive on the first morning of your course with at least 5 days of backcountry food and at least 1 day of front-country food.
-The front-country food will be for the 1 day of rock climbing the 5 days of backcountry food will be for your time on Mt.
-Baker. ☐ Buy ☐ Own OTHER ESSENTIALS Toothbrush and Toothpaste Travel size recommended Buy Own Hand Sanitizer and/or Wet Wipes Required.
+However, many of our guides are finding success using some of the integrated pump/bladders like the BeFree and Quickdraw

+Examples: Aquatabs, Steripen, Katadyn BeFree, Platypus Quickdraw

+Food

+Food is included for this course.
+Please make sure to fill out the student information form to notify of us of any food intolerances or allergies.

+OTHER ESSENTIALS

+Toothbrush and Toothpaste

+Travel size recommended

+Hand Sanitizer and/or Wet Wipes

+Required.
 Used after going to the bathroom and before eating.
 Wet wipes can be used for the "mountain shower."

+Alarm Clock

-Buy Own Alarm Clock You will be responsible for waking up at certain times throughout the program.
+You will be responsible for waking up at certain times throughout the program.
 While your guide can sometimes be your alarm, there are often situations where tents are far apart.
 Be sure if you use your phone as an alarm that you have enough backup battery to accommodate for this.
 If you plan to use a watch, be sure your alarm is loud enough to work for you.

+Toilet Paper

-Buy Own Toilet Paper The provided solid waste bags have a small amount of toilet paper with them, but most people do not find this to be adequate.
+The provided solid waste bags have a small amount of toilet paper with them, but most people do not find this to be adequate.
 Estimate how much you'll need for a program of this length and place that in a plastic zip-lock bag.
 An extra zip lock bag can be helpful for pack-out of used paper.
 If you plan to use wet wipes, be wary of scented or exfoliating types as these can be an irritant for some people.

-Buy Own Pee Cloth (Optional) A reusable, antimicrobial pee cloth, used in the place of toilet paper or wet wipes.
-Example: Kula Cloth Buy Own Urination Device (Optional) Pee funnels such as the GoGirl or Freshette.
-Used in conjunction with a pee bottle or while on a rope team.
+Pee Cloth (Optional)

+A reusable, antimicrobial pee cloth, used in the place of toilet paper or wet wipes.
+Example: Kula Cloth

+Urination Device (Optional)

+Pee funnels such as the GoGirl or Freshette.
+Used in conjunction with a pee bottle or while on Buy a rope team.
 Can help mitigate the need to squat.
-Example: Freshette Buy Own